base-org/contract-deployments/sepolia/2024-09-11-deploy-new-PDG/README.md

 The values we are sending are statically defined in the `.env`.

 ## Deploy the new PDG
-This step doesn't have to be done with multisig, we can use an EoA to deploy.
+This step doesn't have to be done with multisig, we can use an EoA to deploy by running `make execute-deploy-dispute-game`.
 We should see the following output from the console
 ```
 == Logs ==
   New permissioned dispute game address:  <SOME ADDRESS>